Employers need to be aware of their responsibilities, including complying with employment law, tax and National Insurance as well as work practices.

 Stakeholder pensions are a type of flexible pension arrangement introduced in 2001 designed for individuals without access to employer sponsored pension arrangements.
 Anyone who was employing five or more Personal Assistants with at least one of them earning more than the Lower Earnings Limit for National Insurance needed to designate a stakeholder pension provider.
 However with the introduction of automatic enrolment, the requirement for an employer to provide access for staff to a stakeholder pension scheme has been removed to avoid employers being subject to overlapping duties.

 Since the introduction of the automatic enrolment legislation on 1 October 2012, it is now no longer a statutory requirement for employers with five or more employees to designate a stakeholder pension arrangement for their employees.
 Instead, employers are now required to enrol their ‘eligible jobholders’ into a pension scheme that meets specific conditions to be an automatic enrolment scheme.
-The date by which employers are required to do this varies according to the size of each employers’ payroll and will gradually be phased in over the next few years.

 The introduction of automatic enrolment duties does not affect an employer’s obligation in relation to its employees who are already members of an existing stakeholder arrangement.